 This book sets out to interrogate the shifting relationship between humanitarianism, the securitization of border and migration regimes, and citizenship.
 Critically examining the “do it yourself” character of refugee aid practices performed by non-professionals coming together to help in informal and spontaneous manners, the volume considers the extent to which these new humanitarian practices challenge established conceptualisations of membership, belonging, and active citizenship.

 This book is key reading for advanced students and researchers of humanitarian aid, European migration and refugees, and citizen-led activism.

-This volume is the result of a Research Council of Norway funded research project, ‘Humanitarianism, Borders and the Governance of Mobility: the EU and the ‘Refugee Crisis’’.
-You can find out more about this edited volume on the publisher’s website here.
+This volume is the result of a Research Council of Norway funded research project, ‘Humanitarianism, Borders and the Governance of Mobility: the EU and the ‘Refugee Crisis’.